 Okay so in all fairness, it doesn’t matter for some of these huge brands, and I’ll bet there are a ton of people who won’t even be able to sleep tonight because they’re so upset over the Instagram rebrand.

-For example, we all know and love [gag] when big companies make major changes, the boycott petitions come out.
+For example, we all know and love [gag] when big companies make significant changes, the boycott petitions come out.
 People get uncomfortable and change is hard to handle.
-The opinions, ranting and raving is so widespread, you might even question whether or not you even know who you are anymore.
+The opinions, ranting, and raving is so widespread, you might even question whether or not you even know who you are anymore.
 I mean, what on Earth are you going to do if that color changes?

-It’s friggin’ hilarious, if I’m being honest.
-I’m sure I’ll get shot for saying this but, even as a graphic designer by trade, providing services which include logo design, I have been sitting back and observing the cataclysmic reaction some of the latest rebrands receive, and it’s mind boggling.
+It’s friggin’ hilarious if I'm honest.
+I’m sure I’ll get shot for saying this but, even as a graphic designer by trade, providing services which include logo design, I have been sitting back and observing the cataclysmic reaction some of the latest rebrands receive, and it’s mind-boggling.

-What I find interesting is that of the millions of people bitching and complaining about the Instagram rebrand (the same exact way they bitched about the Uber, JC Penny & Gap rebrands because they were either nonsensical or a blatant copy of another hugely recognizable brand), I’m willing to put money down that not a single one of these people who were active patrons of those brands discontinued to shop or use the services those brands offer.
+I find it interesting that millions of people are bitching and complaining about Instagram's rebrand.
+The complaiunts are in the same form as when they bitched about Uber, JC Penny & Gap rebrands.
+Why?
+Because they were usually a blatant copy of another recognizable brand or nonsensical changes.
+I’m willing to bet not a single one of the people who were active patrons of those brands discontinued to shop or use the services those brands offer.
 Sure, people were irritated and pissed off over the logo changes (why SO upset, I’ll never know) but they continued to book Uber rides, Shop at JC Penny & Gap and even forgot about why they were so annoyed in the first place.

 Do I like the new Instagram logo?
 Meh.
-In 36 hours (probably less, but I’m being liberal here), I’ll get used to it and forget it was even a blip on the radar of the millions of users.
-I liked the old one because of that nostalgia I felt subconsciously, when I saw the icon.
-That was the original intention and purpose behind the original logo in the first place so I suppose: mission accomplished.
+In 36 hours (probably less, but I'm being liberal here), I’ll get used to it and forget it was even a blip on the radar of the millions of users.
+I liked the old one because of that nostalgia I subconsciously felt when I saw the icon.
+That was the original intention and purpose behind the unique logo in the first place, so I suppose: mission accomplished.
 I was used to it.
 I was familiar with it.
-I knew exactly where it was on my phone and could rely on it being in it’s place on my phone so I barely needed to think about it when I saw the app icon.
+I knew exactly where it was on my phone and could rely on it being in its place on my phone so I barely needed to think about it when I saw the app icon.
 Instagram has become a household word.
 And they went and changed it.
-Sure they didn’t change the purpose of the app but they changed the feeling, even if just for a minute.
-Big friggin’ deal.
+Sure they didn't change the purpose of the app, but they changed the feeling, even if just for a minute — big friggin' deal.

 However, I too had that 15-second lapse today.
 That moment of confusion over the change and not sure what I was looking at thinking to myself,